- Our top pick in best lightweight running shoes

 The Edge feels more like a traditional race shoe than a super-sprung, bouncy super shoe.
 Its main advantage over traditional race those, it’s way lighter.

-The shoe feels less bouncy and a bit stiffer underfoot than the Sky, not sure if it’s just the lower stack height or a combination of a modified carbon plate, but the Edge is meant to move fast underfoot, not spring you from one step to the next, and you can feel that difference for sure.
+The shoe feels less bouncy and a bit stiffer underfoot than the Sky, not sure if it’s just the lower stack height or a combination of a modified carbon plate, but the Edge moves fast underfoot.
+It doesn't spring you from one step to the next, and you can feel that difference for sure.

 At 55.8N on our flex test, it’s obviously way above the average shoe at just 38.9N.
 So be prepared for it’s rigidity.